firebase/firebase-tools/docs/database-profile.md

 # database:profile

-Profile the realtime database and generate a usage report
+Profile the Realtime Database and generate a usage report

 ## Usage
 ```